 - The culmination of the project is an online map, divided into as many electoral districts as appropriate for the topic of the class.
 Following the creation of these maps, students can discuss their decisions about how they decided where to draw the lines and what the implications of their decisions might be for candidates and for the electorate.

 - Students who are interested in delving deeper into the process of redistricting may explore one of several online mapping programs in order to divide their state into congressional or state senate and house districts.
-For the most up-to-date sites, visit Geospatial Technology in the Geography page.
+Visit the State Resources and Geospatial Technology webpages for materials specific to your location.

 - Extend the lesson with assignments to investigate how the redistricting process is proceeding in the state.
 Who is responsible for choosing the cartographers who will draw district maps?
 What kinds of instructions do they receive?
 Explore the Utah case study that invited citizen input.
 Develop a project similar to Draw the Lines PA.